mjouaiti/Grapher/README.md

 First, make sure that all the required dependencies (see above) are installed.

-For Mac, you can use the .xcodefile and simply run it or follow these Ubuntu instructions:
+For Mac, you can use the .xcodefile.
+However, you will have to change the V-REP Header search path in Build Settings and the vrep files in the Build Phases.

+You can also use cmake and follow these instructions which are the same for Ubuntu:

     cd wherever_the_code_is/build

-    cmake ..
+    cmake -D VREP_PATH=/your/vrep/path/ ..

     make